 RELATED: How to Interpret Your Results

 There is a fairly accurate home test you can use.
 All you need is a mercury thermometer.
 Take your temperature (under the armpit is best) at exactly the same time four mornings in a row.
-Do it immediately upon wakening, before you get out of bed or move around.
-If your average temp is less than 97.8, there is a good chance your thyroid is underactive and lab testing is highly recommended.
+Do it immediately upon awakening, before you get out of bed or move around.
+If your average temp is less than 97.8, there is a good chance your thyroid is underactive, and lab testing is highly recommended.

 Solutions for Hypothyroidism

 Once your lab tests are in hand, and your symptom list has been made, you should be able to determine (along with a knowledgeable healthcare practitioner) if your thyroid is actually causing or is part of your health concerns.
 A desiccated thyroid medication (containing T3 and T4) usually provides the best results if thyroid medication is indicated.

 12 Natural Solutions for Healthy Thyroid Support